chemfiles/chemfiles.f03/README.md

 }
 ```

-You can find other examples in the `examples` directory.
+You can find more examples in the `examples` directory.

 ## Bug reports, feature requests